Introduction

 Disbudding for Giant Blooms

 If you are growing dinnerplate dahlias and want them to be as large as possible, you can try a technique called "disbudding."
 Most dahlia stems produce a cluster of three buds at the end.
 The center bud is the largest.
-By gently pinching off the two smaller side buds, you force all the plant's energy into that one central flower, resulting in a truly massive bloom.
+By gently pinching off the two smaller side buds, you force all the plant's energy into that one central flower.
 For a planting guide focused on these giants, see How to Plant Dinner Plate Dahlia Tubers.

 Troubleshooting Common Cutting Issues